-Scalloped ine Heavy broken line Heavy solid line interrupted by wind arrow and flight level extends from FL 240 to FL 290. height in flight levels of tropopause at spot locations, e.g. [32].
+Scalloped Ine Heavy broten line Heavy solid line interrupted by wind arrow and flight level demarcation of areas of significant weather delineation of area of CAT position of jet stream axis with indication of wind direction, speed in kt or m/s and height in flight levels.
+The vertical extent of the jet stream is indicated (in flight levels), e.g. FL 270 accompanied by 240/290 indicates that the jet extends from FL 240 to FL 290.
+Flight levek inside small rectangles height in flight levels of tropopause at spot locations, e.g. [34].
 Low and high points of the tropopause topography are indicated by the letters L or H, respectively, inside a pentagon with the height in flight levels.
-Display explicit FL for jet depths and tropopause height even if outside forecast
+Display explicit FL for jet depths and tropopause height even if outside forecast bounds.
+4.2 Model SWL - Sig ificant weather chart (low level)